-ART 0102 Fundamentals of Three-Dimensional Design (previously Introduction to Applied Art II)
+\ART 0102 Fundamentals of Three-Dimensional Design

-Study and application of the elements and principles of art as they relate to threedimensional space.
+Study and application of the elements and principles of art as they relate to three-dimensional space.
 (W)

-ART 0103 Drawing and Composition I (previously Drawing I)
+\ART 0103 Drawing and Composition I

 Introduction to and exploration of the drawing process through improvisational, perceptual, and conceptual experiences.
 Emphasis on the structural elements and organizational principles of art as they relate to the drawing process.
-(SP)
+(5P)

-ART 0104 Ancient and Medleval Art History
+\ART 0104 Ancient and Medieval Art History